+Thermodynamic limits on biochemical response have been studied most extensively for nonequilibrium sensitivity and ultrasensitivity.
+For example, Qian showed that the free energy from ATP/GTP hydrolysis controls the achievable ultrasensitivity in phosphorylation-dephosphorylation switches~\cite{Qian2003ThermoKinetic}, and subsequent work derived universal thermodynamic response bounds for nonequilibrium steady states and tight energy bounds for covalent-modification switches~\cite{OwenGingrichHorowitz2020,OwenTallaBiddleGunawardena2023}.
+A related line of work bounds Hill-type sensitivity by structural quantities such as the number of binding sites or the support of the perturbation~\cite{OwenHorowitz2021SizeLimits}.
+These results are complementary to the question addressed here, but do not directly address equilibrium amplification as we define it.

-Our results establish fundamental principles of equilibrium-based amplification based on structural (i.e., dimerization versus trimerization) networks, as well as thermodynamic constraints.
-Our trimeric equilibrium amplifier could potentially be the missing piece for Nikitin-style undercomplementary schemes, allowing computation with less signal loss than is possible in dimerization only equilibrium networks.
-More generally, however, our thermodynamic negative results rigorously justify out-of-equilibrium amplifiers as unavoidable for greater amplification in the next-generation ultrasensitive molecular sensors and signal processing architectures.
+Our results establish fundamental principles of equilibrium-based amplification based on structural network topology (i.e., dimerization versus trimerization), as well as thermodynamic constraints.
+Our trimeric equilibrium amplifier could potentially be the missing piece for Nikitin-style undercomplementary schemes, allowing computation with less signal loss than is possible in dimerization-only equilibrium networks.
+More generally, however, our thermodynamic impossibility results rigorously justify out-of-equilibrium amplifiers as unavoidable for greater amplification in the next-generation ultrasensitive molecular sensors and signal processing architectures.